“He’s wired in.”

 The goal is to get consistently wired in so you be consistently focused and effective.

 Pushing yourself until you can push no more is a recipe for quickly burning out.
 It’s sporadic, not consistent.
 That’s not what we’re after.

 Setting timers is key here: once you’re in the zone, it’s all too easy to completely lose track of time!
 I use a simple timer app on my phone (Due) to ensure I take 15-20 minute breaks at least once every two hours.
 That’s a good pace for me.
 Others love The Pomodoro Technique.

 (I also have the built-in timers of my Canine Vice-Presidents, who ensure I take breaks every so often to take them outside. #Helpful)

 7. Do not kick your own butt when you can’t get wired in.

 You know how when you have insomnia, the worst thing you can do is lay there in bed thinking, “I should be sleeping right now.
 I’m going to be exhausted tomorrow if I don’t go to sleep.
 Why can’t I sleep?
 I should be asleep!
 SLEEP, dammit, sleep!”

-Kicking your own butt every time you try to get wired in and don’t quite get there, will result in your brain associating sitting down to focus with kicking your own butt.
-Unsurprisingly, this will probably lead to you resisting sitting down and focusing.
-So don’t go down that path.
-You will have days when you can’t get wired in.
-That’s okay.
 Use those days to do tasks that don’t require laser focus and lots of brain juice.
 Or use those days to run errands and tidy the house.
-Or use those days to play hooky and read a fun book or watch Glee episodes on your DVR.
-And then get wired in again tomorrow, refreshed and reset.
+Or use those days to play hooky and read a fun book or watch your series of choice on Netflix.